FredKSchott/snowpack/docs/tutorials/react.md

 This means if you are running Snowpack right now, the site is now broken as the files are all in different places.
 Lets add a "mount" configuration to update your site to your new project layout.

 The `mount` configuration changes where Snowpack looks for and builds files.
-Every Snowpack project comes with a `snowpack.config.mjs` file for any configuration that you might need.
+Every Snowpack project comes with a `snowpack.config.js` file for any configuration that you might need.
 Right now, you should see a configuration file with empty options.
 Add this to the empty `mount` object:

 ```diff
   export default {